 Before translation begins, the project team and partner organization determine how many times sections will be tested with the community.
 This will be effective for every section of the scope.

-The Config implements this number of Community Tests by adding one Community Test Stage in the workflow for each round of testing.
+The Config implements this number of Community Tests by adding one Community Test Stage for each test in the workflow.
 Each Community Test Stage represents one round of testing.

-Retell method is turned on or off in each stage per the team’s decision about how to test
+Retell method is turned on or off per the team’s decision about how to test

-Question & Response (Q&R) method is turned on or off in each stage per the team's decision about how to test
+Question & Response (Q&R) method is turned on or off per the team's decision about how to test

 Every Community Test round consists of the following workflow sub-stages: